As we well see later, a similar method is also used to

 Footnoted citations are common in History and

-some other Humanities disciplines, to the extent that
+some other Humanities disciplines, so much so that

 scholars in these fields actually call their